Macy's Thanksgiving Day Parade: Performers and acts

 In addition to the well-known balloons and floats, the parade also features live music and other performances.
 College and high school marching bands from across the country participate in the parade.
 The television broadcasts feature performances by established and up-and-coming singers and bands.
+This began in the 1960s, soon after the parade began to be televised.
 The Rangerettes, from Kilgore, Texas, the world's first precision drill team, known for their precision dance routines, are also a highlight of the event.
-The Rockettes of Radio City Music Hall are a classic performance (having performed annually since 1957 as the last pre-parade act to perform, followed by a commercial break), as are cheerleaders and dancers chosen by the National Cheerleaders Association from various high schools across the country.
-The parade always concludes with the arrival of Santa Claus to ring in the Christmas and holiday season (except for the 1932 parade, when Santa led the parade).
-From 2017 until 2023, the Macy's Singing Christmas Tree choir precedes Santa Claus as the final performer of the parade, except 2022 and 2023 when they performed second-to-last.
+The Rockettes of Radio City Music Hall are a classic performance (having performed annually since 1957 as the last pre-parade act to perform), as are cheerleaders and dancers chosen by the National Cheerleaders Association from various high schools across the country.
+The parade always concludes with the arrival of Santa Claus to mark the start of the Christmas and holiday season (except for the 1932 parade, when Santa led the parade).
+From 2017 to 2023, the Macy's Singing Christmas Tree choir precedes Santa Claus as the final performer of the parade (except 2022 and 2023, when they performed second-to-last).

 On the NBC telecast from in front of the flagship Macy's store on Broadway and 34th Street, the marching bands perform live music.
 Most "live" performances by musicals and individual artists lip-sync to the studio, soundtrack or cast recordings of their songs, due to the technical difficulties of attempting to sing into a wireless microphone while in a moving vehicle (performers themselves typically perform on the floats with the exceptions being the Santa's Sleigh float and the Tom Turkey float); the NBC-flagged microphones used by performers on floats are almost always non-functioning props.
 Although rare, recent parade broadcasts have featured at least one live performance with no use of recorded vocals.